UI-AP-2023/first-project-Erfan-fn/README.md

-# Clash of Clans Simulation Game
+# Online Shop
-This project is a small simulation game of Clash of Clans implemented using Java and Java FX.
+This project is an implementation of a store with the ability to register users, login users, edit user information, add products by the admin, edit the information of a product by the admin, delete a product by the admin, approve requests by the admin (including registration, comments given for a product, request to increase user account credit), scoring, registering comments, charging user account credit, viewing products, filtering and searching (also accessible without logging in to the user account), adding a product to the shopping cart or Removing an item from the shopping cart and finalizing the shopping cart.
-In this project, Thread is used to implement the movement and attack of the heroes, as well as to implement the defense of the buildings against the heroes.
+This was the general description of the titles of the project's capabilities.